zhansayamm/capstone-project/README.md

 APIs / Integrations: JWT Authentication
 Other Tools: Git & GitHub, Figma (UI/UX design), Insomnia (API testing)

+We convert each room’s geographic coordinates into an H3 hexagonal index at resolution 9.
+This index is stored in the database and used for efficient regional filtering, nearby search using k-ring, and campus congestion analytics through GROUP BY aggregation.
+Instead of performing expensive GIS joins, we operate on indexed hex values, which improves performance and scalability.

 to run this file, you need to first of all have FastAPI and then run.